holoyolo88/SmartFarm/README.md

 # SmartFarm
-a GUI SmartFarm monitoring and manipulating system  © 2018 GitHub, Inc.
+a GUI SmartFarm monitoring and manipulating system